cesarnicola/fivebeans/README.md

 The second parameter may either be an object containing the configuration or the path name of a YAML file that contains the configuration.

+If the second parameter is an object the actual handlers may optionally be passed instead of a list of filenames

 ### bin/beanworker

 The above code plus [optimist](https://github.com/substack/node-optimist) wrapped in a node shell script for your convenience.